GRRMHD Simulations of State Transitions in Non-Jetted Tidal Disruption Events: Introduction

-\cite{Steinberg2024} demonstrated for the first time via simulations that Solar mass TDEs around $10^6 M_\odot$ BHs form circularized debris clouds within roughly a fallback time.
+\cite{Steinberg2024} demonstrated for the first time via simulations with realistic orbital parameters that Solar mass TDEs around $10^6 M_\odot$ BHs form circularized debris clouds within roughly a fallback time.
 This is a major result as the properties of the debris cloud are critical to the evolution in a TDE.
 It is worth noting that \cite{Steinberg2024} exclude magnetic fields; hence, the effects of magnetism during the disk circularization process are not yet known.
-We note that several authors have studied the effects of magnetic fields during TDE disk formation, but either in idealized conditions or for shorter durations \citep{Sadowski2016,Curd2021,Meza2025}. \cite{Metzger2022} presented an analytical model of this debris cloud's evolution, which has been named the cooling envelope model (or CEM, hereafter), which accounts for BH feedback and provides a predictive model across BH mass, stellar mass, and orbital properties of the TDE. \cite{Metzger2022} approximates the cloud as a quasi-spherical distribution, but they only fully describe the fluid properties down to the circularization radius, beyond which some form of accretion flow with a parameterized efficiency is assumed to form, giving an X-ray luminosity proportional to the BH accretion rate $L_X=\eta \dot{M}_\bullet c^2$.
+We note that several authors have studied the effects of magnetic fields during TDE disk formation, but either in idealized conditions or for shorter durations \citep{Sadowski2016,Curd2021,Meza2025}.
+We also note that earlier simulations shed light on the dynamics of disk circularization in TDEs, but with less realistic orbital properties due to computational limitations \citep{2016MNRAS.455.2253B,2016MNRAS.461.3760H}. \cite{Metzger2022} presented an analytical model of this debris cloud's evolution, which has been named the cooling envelope model (or CEM, hereafter), which accounts for BH feedback and provides a predictive model across BH mass, stellar mass, and orbital properties of the TDE. \cite{Metzger2022} approximates the cloud as a quasi-spherical distribution, but they only fully describe the fluid properties down to the circularization radius, beyond which some form of accretion flow with a parameterized efficiency is assumed to form, giving an X-ray luminosity proportional to the BH accretion rate $L_X=\eta \dot{M}_\bullet c^2$.
 Because of the accretion rate in the CEM starting low and increasing over time, the late appearance of X-rays in some TDEs is naturally explained.

 Several studies have attempted to explain X-ray and Optical/UV TDEs with the viewing angle dependence in super-Eddington accretion disks \citep{Dai2018,Curd2019,Thomsen2022,Guolo2024}.
 Since X-rays escape through a narrow funnel with an opening angle of $\sim 10^\circ$, this can explain the prevalence of optical/UV selected TDEs. \cite{Thomsen2022} also demonstrate that the luminosity and photosphere radius show similar evolution to observed TDEs in this model.
 This model is attractive since the fallback rate is well above Eddington for Solar mass disruptions around BHs of mass $M_\bullet \lesssim 5\times 10^7$.
 However, the accretion rate is sensitive to the disk assembly process and may not track the fallback rate \citep{Ryu2023}.
 The mass accretion rate in the CEM, assuming viscous accretion with standard disk viscosity parameters, is not super-Eddington for most of the transient.
 Instead, the mass accretion starts at only $\sim0.01-0.1$ times the Eddington rate and grows, potentially becoming above Eddington, over time as the debris cloud cools and contracts.
 For typical BH masses for TDEs, the mass accretion rate in the CEM can take hundreds of days to cross the Eddington limit.